Protecting biodiversity in Uruguay

 Thanks to its rich flora and fauna UPM’s forestry site Esteros y Algarrobales del Rio Uruguay (Mafalda) is a very special area in Uruguay.
 As the land owner UPM is actively promoting the protection of wildlife living on the site.

-UPM started its forestry operations in Uruguay some 25 years ago.
+UPM started its forestry operations in Uruguay nearly 30 years ago.
 Since the very beginning the company has systematically developed methods for maintaining biodiversity in its eucalyptus plantations.

 In the first phase UPM conducted a biological survey at the beginning of the 1990s to discover and classify species in the regions where it was going to operate.